eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

     *YourIotHubName*.
 Replace this placeholder below with the name you chose for your IoT hub.

     *MySTMDevice*.
-You can use this name directly for the device in the rest of this tutorial.
+You can use this name directly for the device in CLI commands in this tutorial.
 Optionally, use a different name.

     ```azurecli
     az iot hub device-identity create --device-id MySTMDevice --hub-name {YourIoTHubName}